 The Trust is dependent on New JCP as a tenant until the Properties are sold.
 Therefore, an event that has a material adverse effect on New JCP's businesses, financial positions or results of operations could have a material adverse effect on the Trust's business, financial position or results of operations.
 New JCP is the sole lessee of the Properties pursuant to the Master Lease.
 Together with the proceeds from sales of the Properties, the rent and other payment obligations under the Master Lease will account for all of the Trust's revenues.
 Additionally, because the Master Lease is a triple-net lease, the Trust will depend on New JCP to pay insurance, taxes, utilities and maintenance and repair expenses in connection with the Properties and to indemnify, defend and hold the Landlord harmless from and against various claims, litigation and liabilities arising in connection therewith.
 Although the Lease Guarantors guarantee the Tenant's obligations under the Master Lease, there can be no assurance that the Lease Guarantors and the Tenant will have sufficient assets, income and access to financing to enable them to satisfy their payment obligations on account of the Master Lease.
-The inability or unwillingness of the Tenant and the Lease Guarantors to meet their rent and other obligations under the Master Lease Guaranty could materially adversely affect the Trust's business, financial position or results of operations, including the Trust's ability to make distributions to the Certificateholders.
+The inability or unwillingness of the Trust's business, financial position or results of operations, including the Trust's ability to make distributions to the Certificateholders.
 Such an event could also affect both the ability of the Trust to sell the Properties as well as the sales prices obtainable.
 In addition, due to the Trust's dependence on rental payments from the Tenant as a primary source of revenues (in addition to sales proceeds from the sale of Properties), the Trust may be limited in its ability to enforce its rights under the Master Lease or to terminate the Master Lease.
-Failure by a Tenant and the Lease Guarantors to comply with their obligations under the Master Lease and the Lease Guaranties, as applicable, could require the Trust to find another tenant for such Property, and there could be a decrease or cessation of rental payments.
-In such event, the Trust may be unable to locate a suitable tenant at similar rental rates or at all, which would have the effect of reducing the Trust's rental revenues.
+Failure by a Tenant and the Lease Guarantors comply with their obligations under the Master Lease and the Lease Guaranties, as applicable, could require the Trust to find another tenant for such Property, and there could be a decrease or cessation of